STAPLEY JUNIOR HIGH SCHOOL

 Welcome to a new school year!
 As your student’s language arts teacher, we are looking forward to meeting and working with each of you to help make your student’s experience in his or her language arts class positive, successful, and rewarding.

 Seventh grade language arts is a survey course which includes critical writing, critical reading, research, speaking and listening, vocabulary, and language.
 We will be following the Arizona Common Core Standards for English Language Arts.
 You can find these standards at the Arizona Department of Education website at http://www.azed.gov/k12-literacy/ela-standards/.
-The standards are designed to improve student readiness for post-high school pursuits at universities, colleges, technical schools, or armed services.
-Methods and tools used to help students meet these standards are critical and creative thinking skills, critical reading strategies, classroom discussion forums such as Socratic Discussions and Philosophical Chairs, Cooperative Learning, 6 Traits of Writing, the writing process, and technology.
-This course is challenging and requires students to be responsible and actively participate.
-Students should expect nightly homework which could be reading, writing, vocabulary exercises, language practice, research, or a multimedia project or presentation.
+The standards are designed to improve student college and career readiness.
+Methods and tools used to help students meet these standards are critical and creative thinking skills, critical reading strategies, classroom discussion forums such as Socratic Discussions and Philosophical Chairs, cooperative learning, the Six-Traits of Writing, the writing process, and blended learning with technology.
+English is challenging course, and requires students to be responsible and actively participate in all class activities.
+Students should expect nightly homework which could be reading, writing, vocabulary exercises, language practice, research, or a multimedia project.

 Stapley Junior High School has adopted four attitudes for success: TRUTH, TRUST, RESPECT, and RESPONSIBILITY.
-The following school rules and standards will apply in this classroom.
+The following school rules and standards will apply in all classrooms.
 These standards will be more fully defined, discussed, and demonstrated in class.

 SCHOOL AND CLASSROOM RULES